lypvc/Contoso-Web-Api-IdentityServer-.NET-Client/readme.md

      **Note:** Only user2 is an administrator at this point.
 Authorization is set on the receiving students controller on the ContosoUniversity.API.

-  a) copy the token and use Postman to try it out.
+  b) copy the token and use Postman to try it out.
 Don't forget to set the headers!
       - or if you like, test by implementing **Swagger.** Another good tool is found at **jwt.io**, used for inspection of the token.